holidaycheck/RecyclerViewInjectorAdapter/README.md

 Overview
 -----------
-* Tested in production - over 1000 000 installs in the [Holidaycheck app](https://play.google.com/store/apps/details?id=com.holidaycheck)
+* Tested in production - over 1.000.000 installs in the [HolidayCheck App](https://play.google.com/store/apps/details?id=com.holidaycheck)
-* Works with stable ids & no stable ids adapters
+* Works with stable IDs & non-stable ID adapters
-* In most cases requires no changes to your adapter (see the caution)
+* In most cases, requires no changes to your adapter (see [Caution](#caution))
 * Supports multiple view injections
 * Supports all items animations
 * Supports Android 15+